 We are sorry, but a French version is currently not available.

-How can I move a TreeSize license to another PC?
+How can I move / transfer a TreeSize license to another PC?

 First ensure that you have the TreeSize installation file and your personal installation key.
 Both are available within your maintenance period in our customer area: